 Creating, building and maintaining a customer base is a long journey that can meet an unfortunate end through any number of quality control issues.
 When it comes to sifting flour as a material, manufacturers have a slew of concerns to keep up with during the conveying process.
 Enormous costs are associated with throwing away large amounts of material, so creating proper food safety systems in a flour mill can lead to pertinent economic benefits.
 Essentially, ensuring that foreign materials are removed from a flour milling process is crucial to maintaining consumer safety and reliably counting on these benefits.

-At AZO, we are always aimed at helping material handlers understand what our systems can do to improve their processes, so in the following blog post, we’ll illustrate the critical role that screeners play in ensuring food-safe pneumatic conveying systems overall.
+At AZO, we are always aimed at helping material handlers understand what our systems can do to improve their processes, so in the following blog post, we’ll illustrate the critical role that screeners play when implementing safe ingredient automation and in ensuring food-safe pneumatic conveying systems overall.
 Then, we’ll reference another tactic used in tandem with screening to ensure consumer safety that you, as a flour handler, should absolutely consider implementing if you do not already.

 Screeners are made to separate unwanted material in a process